datacraft-dsc/DEPs/README.md

 The DEPs are open for anyone who wants to contribute.

 Current contributors include:
-- The DEX technical team
+- The DEX and Ocean technical team

+We prefer small, focused PRs that address a specific issue with a specific DEP and provide clear rationale for why the change is improvement where appropriate.
+PRs will reviewed and if appropriate merged by the relevant DEP Editor(s).

 ## Editors